-Total elective credits = 4.
-Elective credits may be taken in various ways; for example, a combination of one- or two-credit modules, or a three-credit elective plus a one-credit module.
+^{}Total elective credits = 3.
+Elective credits may be taken in various ways; for example, a combination of one- or two-credit modules.

-Including 4 elective credits
+^{}Including 3 elective credits

-Dual Degree Sample Curriculum in Parent-Child Health at Simmons
+Dual-Degree Sample Curriculum in Maternal-Child Health at Harvard School of Public Health